 The first step in the enrolment process is an interview to determine the student’s suitability for Alta-1 programs.
 Once the student has been accepted into the program, we will try to enrol the student in the campus closest to where they live.
 For further details please refer to the list of campus locations under the ‘Contact Us’ section on the website.

 The Transition program consists of a small group of students that run through an introductory program with the class chaplain.
-The program is designed to help students settle into a new environment; connect with staff and peers; and develop a customised educational pathway and the tools to start on that journey.
+The program is designed to help students settle into a new environment; connect with staff and peers; develop a customised educational pathway; and access the tools to start on that journey.

 Alta-1 has specific Transition intake dates throughout the year which every student must complete before integrating into the main classroom.

 Please click here for more details on transition dates for 2021.